JonnoB/reading_the_unreadable/README.md

 - Create simple end-to-end non-batch example on Lightning

 # Note
-- The code is written in a mixture of marimo .py files and .ipynb files.
-This is becuase although marimo is preferred for it's ease of reporducibility, the GPU acitivity was performed on lightning.ai which is focused on .ipynb based code.
+- The code is written in a mixture of marimo and regular .py files.
+This is becuase although marimo is preferred for it's ease of reporducibility, the GPU acitivity was performed on lightning.ai which is focused on .ipynb based code or simple .py scripts.

 # Citing this project